dominodatalab/low-code-assistant-rstudio/README.md

 Under the heading of "ASSISTDOMINO" there will be a few buttons, one for each of the LCA modules: "LCA Data Selector", "LCA Data Transformation", "LCA Data Visualization".
 Click on any of the LCA modules to launch them.

+> If you installed using Method 1 and you don't see the LCA menus, you may need to click on the *Select* menu and choose *Terminate R* in order for RStudio to refresh.

 ![addins menu after click](inst/docs/screenshots/rstudio-addins-open.png)

 ### Development